TimoWilhelm/yjs-cf-ws-provider/README.md

 This will start a local server using the Wrangler CLI and serve a demo app.
 You can open a browser to the URL that is displayed in the console to test it with a simple [TipTap](https://tiptap.dev/) editor.

-## Is this a good idea?

-I don't know...
-Probably not?
-Keep in mind that every WebSocket message counts as a request towards your Cloudflare Workers plan.
-This could grow quickly if you have a lot of users.